Ico: HD remaster

-Ico, along with Shadow of the Colossus, received a high-definition remaster for the PlayStation 3 that was released worldwide in September 2011.
-In addition to improved graphics, the games were updated to include support for stereoscopic 3D and PlayStation Trophies.
-The Ico port was also based on the European version, and includes features such as Yorda's translation and the two-player mode.
-In North America and Europe/PAL regions, the two games were released as a single retail collection, while in Japan, they were released as separate titles.
-Both games have since been released separately as downloadable titles on the PlayStation Network store.
-Patch 1.01 for the digital high-definition Ico version added the Remote Play feature, allowing the game to be played on the PlayStation Vita.
+A high-definition remaster for Ico, along with Shadow of the Colossus, was released for the PlayStation 3 in September 2011.
+In addition to improved graphics, the games were updated to include support for stereoscopic 3D and trophies.
+The Ico remaster was based on the European version, including features missing from the North American release, such as Yorda's translation and the two-player mode.
+In North America and PAL regions, the two games were released as a single collection, while in Japan, they were released as separate titles.
+Both games have since been released separately as downloadable titles on the PlayStation Store.
+Patch 1.01 for the Ico remaster added the Remote Play feature, allowing the game to be played on the PlayStation Vita.